fluree/kafka/README.md

 include a server-name, and ideally a lock-time, that would allow any other service to see that another server is actively processing events and it should stand-by.

+Another option if leaning into Zookeeper as per (d) above is to just utilize it.